Abul Hossain: Early life and education

-Military career
+Career

 Hossain served in different engineer battalions.
-He served as Officer Commanding of 33 Field Company Engineers and Project Officer of Road construction Project at Chimbuk-Thanchi road in Chittagong Hill Tracts.
-He was Brigade Major of an Independent Engineer Brigade and Grade2 Staff officer of Engineer in Chief Branch at Army Headquarters.
-He was also Sector Commander of Border Guard Bangladesh.
+He served as officer commanding of 33 Field Company Engineers and project officer of road construction project at Chimbuk-Thanchi road in Chittagong Hill Tracts.
+He was brigade major of an independent engineer brigade and grade 2 staff officer of Engineer in Chief Branch at Army headquarters.
+He was also sector commander of Border Guard Bangladesh.
 He was chief instructor in Engineer Centre & School of Military Engineering.
-He was the Director of Special Works Organization and Director Works and Chief Engineer of Army Headquarters.
-He also served as Commanding Officer of ECSME Training Battalion and Commanding officer of 17 Engineer Construction Battalion.
+He was the director of Special Works Organization and director works and chief engineer of Army headquarters.
+He also served as commanding officer of the Engineer Centre and School of Military Engineering Training Battalion and commanding officer of 17 Engineer Construction Battalion.
 He has done his UN mission as commanding officer of EOD Battalion in Kuwait (OKP-11) at the year of 2000–02.
-He was Chief Engineer of Dhaka City Corporation and Commandant of Bangladesh Ordnance Factory.
-He was also the Commandant of Military Institute of Science and Technology.
-He also served as Engineer in Chief at Army Headquarters.
+He was chief engineer of Dhaka City Corporation and commandant of Bangladesh Ordnance Factory.
+He was also the commandant of Military Institute of Science and Technology.
+He also served as engineer-in-chief at Army headquarters.

+Hossain served in the United Nations Iraq–Kuwait Observation Mission.
+From 2000 to 2002 he commanded 17 Engineer Construction Battalion and Explosive Ordnance Disposal Battalion in Kuwait (OKP-11).

-He joined Bangabhaban as military secretary to President Md Abdul Hamid in January 2014.
+Hossain joined the Bangabhaban as military secretary to President Md Abdul Hamid in January 2014.
 He was appointed as director general of the Border Guard Bangladesh on 2 November 2016.
-On 8 March 2018, he was brought back to the army and on 14th March he went to retirement.
-He elevated to Lt.
-General from Major General rank on the last day of his service.
+On 8 March 2018, he was brought back to the army and on 14 March he went to retirement.
+He was elevated to brevet lieutenant general during his leave per retirement (LPR).

-UN Mission

-He served in the United Nations Iraq–Kuwait Observation Mission.
-From 2000 to 2002 he commanded 17 Engineer Construction Battalion and Explosive Ordnance Disposal Battalion in Kuwait (OKP-11).
+After retirement, On November 27, 2018, he and 150 retired army officers joined the Awami League.
+Hossain sought nomination for the Patuakhali-3 constituency from Awami League ahead of the general election in 2024.